atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     msg.userID = 1;
     msg.message = "Hello World";

-Then we can actually send the message for the subscriber to receive.
+Then we can actually sent the message to be received by the subscriber.
 ::

     ret = dds_write (writer, &msg);